 Leadership opportunities are available to students throughout the school year.
 One of these is the North School Student Council.
 A select group of 3rd- 5th-grade officers represent our student council.
 Half of the students are elected by their peers, and a teacher leadership team selects the other half.
-Student Council officers meet weekly to plan school-wide events, organize fundraisers, write a newspaper, plan representative meetings, and support school initiatives.
+Student Council officers meet weekly to plan school-wide events, organize fundraisers, plan our Constitution Delegate meetings, and support school initiatives.
 Our student council meetings are open to any students yet only the officers are invited to vote on motions.
-In addition, the principal meets with the Student Council Cabinet/Principal Advisors weekly to plan and discuss the upcoming student council agenda.
-The Student Council Cabinet/Principal Advisors are made up of the President, Vice President, Treasurer, and Communication Commissioner.
+In addition, the principal meets with the Student Council Cabinet/Principal Advisors are made up of the President, Vice President, Treasurer, and Communication Commissioner.
+As needed, other officers are invited to attend these meetings.

-Service Learning Program
+Service Learning Ambassador Program